Interpretation of the COMPASS Score

 The COMPASS is an untimed test that gauges your ability to understand college level courses.
 It is a computer adaptive test, and is not a pass/fail test.
 Most colleges in the US use this test to understand whether students are college-ready, or if they need to take some preliminary courses to make the best use of the courses they attend.

-The COMPASS score is interpreted by different colleges differently.
-For some colleges, entry level criteria in the COMPASS test should be met for admissions.
+The score is interpreted by different colleges differently.
+For some colleges, entry level criteria in the test should be met for admissions.
 This is required if the student has not met the criteria using the SAT or ACT scores.

-The COMPASS score is displayed immediately after the test.
+The score is displayed immediately after the test.
 The score sheet is also called the "Standard Individual Report", and is divided into around four sections as explained below:

 Section 1: General Information and Student Background